 Ambient Temperature Alarm - This alarm will activate when the temperature in the room exceeds the set point.
-The audible alarm will not sound but the touchscreen will show an active alarm and record it in the event log.
+The touchscreen will show an active alarm and record it in the event log.
 The alarm remains latched until the alarm condition is reset by the operator.